WasmEdge/WasmEdge/docs/book/en/src/frameworks/mesh/dapr.md

          wasmedge ./target/wasm32-wasi/debug/image-api-wasi-socket-rs.wasm
 ```

-## The embedded WasmEdge microservices
+## Alternative: The embedded WasmEdge microservices

 The embedded WasmEdge approach requires us to create a WebAssembly function for the business logic (image processing) first, and then embed it into simple Dapr microservices.